rak2018/EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 path = []
 visited = defaultdict(bool)
 traversedpath = bfs(graph,start,visited,path)
 print(traversedpath)

-Sample Input :
+# Sample Input :

 5 6
 0 1
 0 2
 1 2
 1 3
 2 4
 3 4

-Sample Output:
+# Sample Output:

 ['0', '1', '2', '3', '4']

+# RESULT:
+Thus, a Graph was constructed and implementation of Breadth First Search for the same graph was done successfully.